viveknigam/boundedIntruder/README.txt

 This will load the basic machinery.

- * Load our verification problem, e.g., the ones in the directory example:
+ * Load your verification problem, e.g., the ones in the directory example:

 Maude> load examples/slowloris.maude